-The DTP’s core research areas address the BBSRC’s strategic themes of world-class bioscience, food security and bioenergy and industrial biotechnology.
+The DTP’s research areas address the BBSRC’s core strategic themes . . .

 The world population is predicted to rise to 9bn people by 2050, and even now 1bn people are malnourished.
 Delivering food security means ensuring an adequate supply of nutritious, safe food for all in an environmentally sustainable manner.
 This will require the boosting of yields and nutritional content, and reducing wastage and spoilage while decreasing inputs of energy, water, fertilizers and agrochemicals against the background of climate change.
 Bioscience has a crucial role to play alongside other disciplines.
 Mechanistic biology can provide understanding of and the ability to optimize crucial plant processes to address the ‘yield gap’ which is the difference between the potential and actual productivity.
 It can develop new and more environmentally friendly methods of controlling pests and diseases and reducing post harvest losses through spoilage.